rxstack/rxstack/README.md

 The controller executes whatever arbitrary logic your application needs to send a response to the client.

 ### <a name="controllers-create"></a> Creating a controller
-A controller is usually a method inside a controller class:
+A controller action is usually a method inside a controller class:

 ```typescript
 // my-project/src/app/controllers/lucky.controller.ts